 The Centers for Medicare and Medicaid Services (CMS) announced its “Major Rule to Lower Individual Health Insurance Premiums for Americans ” late Friday, June 20, 2025.
 Agility will summarize this announcement below.

 Here is the entire CMS announcement for your reference.
-CMS projects the actions in this rule will reduce individual health plan monthly premiums by 5% and save American taxpayers up to $12 billion in 2026.
+CMS projects that the actions in this rule will reduce individual health plan monthly premiums by 5% and save American taxpayers up to $12 billion in 2026.

 Open Enrollment Period